-3. Improves User Experience
+3. Speed Improves User Experience

-4. Slow Websites Have Low Conversion
+4. Slow Websites Have Low Conversion Rates

-From the discussions above, you can see that slow loading speed result in loss of visitors.
+From the discussions above, you can see that slow loading speed results in loss of visitors.
 But more than that, a large number of visitors will just instantly drop off and are unwilling to tolerate slow speed.
 This seriously hurts growth as nearly half of your potential visitors leave the page.
 Customers slowly stop referring your service to others because of a poor experience.
 Established websites are less likely to link back to your content.
 It might even put people off signing up to your services.
-Slow websites loose credibility.
+Slow websites lose credibility.

 6. Slow Speed Affect Google Ranking